AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 title: User Guide
 ---

+EduBook is an **all-in-one student management desktop application**, specially built for tutors handling 10-30 students across multiple classes.
+It helps you organize student details, track assignments, and even jot down important notes, so that you can stay on top of your teaching game!

-EduBook is a **desktop app for managing student details** that combines the simplicity of text-based commands with a clean, easy-to-use user interface.
+What makes EduBook **truly special** is that it combines the simplicity of text-based commands with a clean, easy-to-use user interface.
 Its design lets you perform student management tasks quickly and efficiently, regardless of whether you prefer typing or using the visual interface.

+EduBook is designed *by tutors, for tutors*.
+Gone are the days of spreadsheets or physical notebook.
+With EduBook, everything is just *a few keystrokes* away.

 * Table of Contents
 {:toc}